Tinker

 Tinker or tinkerer is an archaic term for an itinerant tinsmith who mends household utensils.

 Description

 Tinker for metal-worker is attested from the thirteenth century as tyckner or tinkler.
-Some travelling groups and Romani people specialised in the trade, and the name was particularly associated with indigenous Irish Travellers and Scottish Highland Travellers – the name of whose language Beurla Reagaird means "speech of the metalworkers".
+Some travelling groups and Romani people specialised in the trade, and the name was particularly associated with indigenous Irish Travellers and Scottish Highland Travellers – the name of whose language Beurla Reagaird means "metalworkers".
 However, this use is considered offensive.